wszqkzqk/live-photo-conv/README-zh.md

-  --frame-to-photos                 Export every frame of a live photo's video as a photo -f, --img-format=FORMAT           The format of the image exported from video, defaults to automatic detection -l, --long-exposure=PATH          Convert the embedded video to a long exposure photo --minimal                         Minimal metadata export, ignore unspecified exports -T, --threads=NUM                 Number of threads to use for extracting, 0 for auto (not work in FFmpeg mode) --use-ffmpeg                      Use FFmpeg to extract instead of GStreamer --use-gst                         Use GStreamer to extract instead of FFmpeg (default)
+  --frame-to-photos                 Export every frame of a live photo's video as a photo -f, --img-format=FORMAT           The format of the image exported from video, defaults to automatic detection -l, --long-exposure=PATH          Convert the embedded video to a long exposure photo --minimal                         Minimal export, ignore unspecified exports -T, --threads=NUM                 Number of threads to use for extracting, 0 for auto (not work in FFmpeg mode) --use-ffmpeg                      Use FFmpeg to extract instead of GStreamer --use-gst                         Use GStreamer to extract instead of FFmpeg (default)